sbaresearch/simcoin/README.md

 -> strategy
 -> daemon

-* An Expriment tries to validate some assumption (e.g. forkiness increase with bigger blocks).
+* An Experiment tries to validate some assumption (e.g. forkiness increase with bigger blocks).
-* Testing the assumptions means running a simluation with several times with fixed params (e.g. 32mb block size)
+* Testing the assumptions means running a simulation with several times with fixed parameters (e.g. 32mb block size)
-* The simluations spawns a network for the nodes
+* The simulations spawns a network for the nodes
 * The nodes are spawned and connected to the network
-* The behaviour of each node is determined by it's chosen strategy
+* The behavior of each node is determined by it's chosen strategy
 * The daemon runs the network code (e.g. relaying valid transactions) but also reacts to events triggered by it's strategy (e.g. spawning a transaction/block)

 ## node behavior

-strategy: miner, user, relay ,... ,byzantine, malicious // TODO rename to type
-reachability: {always, mostly, seldom},
+strategy: miner, user, relay ,... ,byzantine, malicious // TODO rename to type reach ability: {always, mostly, seldom},

 ## physical network

-nat, latency, bandwith, tc
+nat, latency, bandwidth, tc
 TODO different subnets selection

 ## network composition